mcallan83/media-server/readme.md

 # Media Server Installer

-Bootstraps the installation of a complete media server with support for automatically downloading, managing, and streaming TV shows and movies.

-This script has been tested with Ubuntu Server.
-Installed applications are available via web based control panels.
+Bootstraps the installation of a complete media server with support for automatically downloading, managing, and streaming TV shows and movies.Installed applications are available via web based control panels.

 ## Included Software